 Know Your Rights

 If you do not understand some aspects of the settlement offer, ask for clarification.
-Also, request that the lender gives you a copy of the settlement agreement.
+Also, request that the lender give you a copy of the settlement agreement.
 You should not sign any document unless you fully understand the terms included therein.

 The settlement agreement protects you if the lender decides to renege on the agreed terms.
 A verbal agreement does not provide a legal basis for contesting any change in direction.
 In some cases, it may be better to enlist the help a lawyer.
 However, this option translates to additional costs, thus undermining the purpose of negotiating your outstanding debt.